 Section 220 makes no reference to the number of pickets allowed on a picket-line.
-The reference to "peacefully" means that large numbers of pickets can make a picket line intimidating which is why the Code of Practice on picketing (https://www.gov.uk/government/publications/code-of-practice-picketing) states that there should be a maximum of six pickets at each entrance/exit of a workplace.
+The reference to "peacefully" means that large numbers of pickets can make a picket line intimidating which is why the Code of practice: picketing states that there should be a maximum of six pickets at each entrance/exit of a workplace.